 Theatrical productions on the contemporary London stage studied through attendance at performances, script analysis and discussions with actors, directors, designers, and production personnel.
+Prerequisite: permission of the instructor.
 Crosslisted as ENGL 289.

 THEA 265.
 Special Studies in Theatre.
 1 Credit.